Designations Congruent with Things: Chapter 22

 “That was atypically graceful,” Hermann says.

-“Lies,” Newton says, with good-natured aridity.
+“Lies,” Newton says with good-natured aridity.
 “You have literally no immunity.”

 Hermann eyes him pointedly, then opens the car door for him.

-Newton puts a hand on the body of the car and sits, again with atypical economy of movement.
+Newton puts a hand on the body of the car and sits, again with an atypical economy of movement.
 He fastens his seatbelt on the first attempt.

-Hermann is now certain that something has changed regarding Newton’s motor pathways.
+Hermann is now certain something has changed regarding Newton’s motor pathways.
 He looks down at his colleague with narrowed eyes.

 “What?”
 Newton snaps.
 “Am I sitting in your car in an incorrect manner?”